 When I rebelled against my parents for a short time, I wasn’t thinking of their pain.
-I was just having what I thought was a good time; parties, girls, drink, etc. I broke my parent’s heart, and in my selfishness, I never even saw it… until I became a father.
+I was just having what I thought was a good time; parties, girls, drink, etc. I broke my parent’s heart, and in my selfishness I never even realised how much… until I became a father.

-We are like the prodigal son when we walk away from our Heavenly Father.
-Some of you here have been breaking God’s heart for a long time.
-While you plunge into the life you choose to lead, you are plunging a dagger into the heart of people who love you, and especially God, who loves you and paid the price to buy you back from your foolish sin and lifestyle!
+We are all like the prodigal son when we walk away from our Heavenly Father.
+Some of you here have been breaking your heavenly dad’s heart for a long time.
+While you plunge into the life you choose to lead, with the consequences you complain about and blame God for, you are plunging a dagger into the heart of people who love you, and especially God.

-Right now, the heart of the Father is waiting for you.
+Right now, God is patiently waiting for you.
 He waits for you to turn to Him…

 2 Peter 3:9 (ESV Strong’s)

 Look in your heart.
-That emptiness, that hole which is never filled, that’s a God-shaped hole, that only God can fill.
-If you want your life to count, if you want to live in peace and have your soul prosper, come to Jesus today.
-He waits patiently, with arms open, that’s the heart of the Father.
+That emptiness, that hole which is never filled, that’s a God shaped hole, that only God can fill.
+If you want your life to count, if you want to live in peace and have your soul prosper, commit your life to Jesus today.
+He awaits patiently, with arms open.

 Once the son left with the loot, the father didn’t just go back to life as usual.
 I believe that from the very day the son left, the father was actively seeking him.
-He was praying and looking out for him, asking God to bring his son home.
+He was scanning the horizon, praying and looking out for his return.